 The benefit to your carers is the level of satisfaction they receive from achieving a bespoke qualification, that can include both Level 2 & 3 courses, while meeting the needs of your residents and care team.
 By becoming a CHAP your carers develop the skills they already have to the next level, while being able to provide your residents with the care and attention they need.

-This can vary according to the needs of your setting, it can include anything from MCA & DoLS to PEG feeding to Tracheostomy care.
+This can vary according to the needs of your setting, it can include anything from MCA & DoLS to Managing challenging behaviour, PEG feeding to Tracheostomy care.

-We recommend 10 days of face to face training to cover the basics and any practical elements, your staff will be provided with reading material and questions that will be both challenging and thought provoking.
+We recommend 10 days of training to cover the basics and any practical elements, your staff will be provided with reading material and questions that will be both challenging and thought provoking.